boazbk/tcs/lec_02_representation.md

 :::

 ::: {.example title="Representing objects in C (optional)" #Crepresentation}
 We can use programming languages to probe how our computing environment represents various values.
 This is easiest to do in "unsafe" programming languages such as `C` that allow direct access to the memory.

-Using a simple `C` program we have produced the following representations of various values.
+Using a [simple `C` program](https://goo.gl/L8oMzn) we have produced the following representations of various values.
 One can see that for integers, multiplying by 2 corresponds to a "left shift" inside each byte.
 In contrast, for floating point numbers, multiplying by two corresponds to adding one to the exponent part of the representation.
-A negative number is represented using the [two's complement](https://goo.gl/wov5fa) approach.
+In the architecture we used, a negative number is represented using the [two's complement](https://goo.gl/wov5fa) approach.
-Strings are represented in a prefix-free form by ensuring that a zero byte is at their end.
+`C` represents strings in a prefix-free form by ensuring that a zero byte is at their end.

 ```c
 int      2    : 00000010 00000000 00000000 00000000